 Ques.23.
 What is RAD methodology?

 Ans.
-RAD rapid application development is a 4 phase agile methodology for software development.
+RAD stands for rapid application development.
+It is a 4 phase agile methodology for software development.
 It is an iterative model in which prioritizing the prototypes and frequent feedbacks are taken.

 It helps in changing the requirements at any point in time of the project.
-It involves the below phases-
+RAD involves the below phases-